England | Scotland | Wales | Northern Ireland | Ireland

 A Patient Guide to GP Services

-Registration forms are avaialble from Reception.
-Please fill these in and bring 2 forms of Identification
+Registration forms are available from Reception.
+Please fill these in and bring 2 forms of Identification You can download one HERE

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.